awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 1. Modify the DB instance to change the CA from **rds\-ca\-2015** to **rds\-ca\-2019**\.
 **Important**
-This operation reboots your DB instance\.
+By default, this operation reboots your DB instance\.
+If you don't want to reboot your DB instance during this operation, you can use the `modify-db-instance` CLI command and specify the `--no-certificate-rotation-restart` option\.
 By default, this operation is scheduled to run during your next maintenance window\.
 Or you can choose to run it immediately\.

 You can use the AWS Management Console or the AWS CLI to change the CA certificate from **rds\-ca\-2015** to **rds\-ca\-2019** for a DB instance\.